UWB-Biocomputing/Graphitti/docs/Developer/Serialization.md

 - **Defining Serialization Functions**: Cereal requires to know which data members to serialize in a class.
 By implementing a serialization function `serialize` within a class, you indicate to Cereal which data members should be serialized.

-- **Default Constructor Requirement**:Cereal requires access to a default constructor for classes it serializes to construct the object during deserialization.
+- **Default Constructor Requirement**: Cereal requires access to a default constructor for classes it serializes to construct the object during deserialization.

 - **Name-Value Pairs**: Cereal supports name-value pairs, allowing you to attach names to serialized objects.
 This feature is particularly useful for XML archives and is adopted in Graphitti's serialization process.